 Following the war, in 1948, Dr Toland was appointed Consultant Obstetrician and Gynaecologist at Buckland Hospital, as well as continuing in general practice at Clyde House, in Maison Dieu Road.
 She was also active in local politics, serving as a Conservative town councillor between 1960-1963 and was appointed deputy Mayor in her last year of office.
 Dr Toland also served as governor to a number of secondary schools and was active in youth services.
 She was awarded the Serving Sister of the Order of St John of Jerusalem and was the president of Dover’s Business and Professional Women’s Club.

+Dr Patrick Toland was in the forces during the War and rejoined the practice in 1945.
 The Tolands retired in 1968 and went to live in Kingsdown, to the east of Dover.
 However, when Dr Gertrude Toland died in May 1985 he had not received any official recognition, in the town, for her wartime work.

 In 1989, Councillor Arthur Husk and Mary Hutchinson launched a fund to provide the Seat, mentioned at the beginning, in her memory on the Seafront for the 50th anniversary of Dunkirk.
 This was unveiled by the then Mayor, Cllr.
 Bill Newman, on 27 May 1990.
 The dedication reads, ‘… to Dr Gertrude Toland in recognition of her outstanding medical services rendered to the people of Dover, especially during the evacuation of Dunkirk when she operated day and night at Buckland Hospital on the many casualties rescued from the beaches of Dunkirk.’